siaflab/petal/patterns.md

 # Petal: the guide

-For the language specification of Petal is subset of that of TidalCycles, the following guide is based on [Tidal: the guide](https://tidalcycles.org/patterns.html) and rewritten for Petal.
+For the language specification of Petal is a subset of that of TidalCycles, the following guide is based on [Tidal: the guide](https://tidalcycles.org/patterns.html) and rewritten for Petal.

 ## Creating Rhythmic Sequences
 ### Sequences